 The PS3 port of BioShock, in addition to the Easy, Medium, and Hard difficulties, has Survivor mode, which is described on the difficulty selection screen as "Every bullet counts."
 The very first enemy will kill you.
 And one of the trophies asks you to beat the game on Survivor without using Vita-chambers.
 This trophy is fittingly called "I Chose the Impossible."

-Bioshock Infinite has 1999 Mode.
+BioShock Infinite has 1999 Mode.
 While in the other difficulties Death is a Slap on the Wrist, getting revived here costs 100 Silver Eagles and if you don't have enough cash, you will be kicked back to the main menu and forced to restore a previous checkpoint.
 You are also forced to choose a weapon specialization that can't be changed again.
 Resources are more difficult to find, with Elizabeth taking longer to toss you items.
-Enemies deal more damage and have more health, with even your Regular Garden-variety Mook being able to overthrow you without difficulty.
-Even an enemy with a simple wooden Baseball Bat can take away 1/4 of your health on a single strike.
-Let alone Handymens.
+Enemies deal more damage and have more health, with even your regular garden-variety mook being able to overthrow you without difficulty.
+Even an enemy with a simple wooden baseball bat can take away Ľ of your health on a single strike.
+Let alone Handymen.
 To put the cherry on top, the achievement Scavenger Hunt requires you to beat this difficulty without using any Dollar Bill vending machines.
-And on the Zeppeling Defense level?
+And on the zeppelin defense level?
 May God have mercy on your soul.
 Goddamn Rocket Launchers.
 Seeking cover regularly, managing resources wisely, knowing the Infusion locations and also being filthy rich is the only way you are beating this difficulty.